DAK404/Truncheon/Source/Truncheon/Core/Readme.md

 # **Nion: Truncheon**
-20-April-2021 | Time To Read: 30 minutes
+25-August-2021 | Time To Read: 5 minutes

 ---

-## Table of Contents

----

 ### **PACKAGE INFORMATION**

-This is a Truncheon package which contains all the core files and programs that is essential to run the program.
+This package contains the core logic and the implementation of the program.

-FILL IN INFO AS REQUIRED
+These essential programs are used to boot into Truncheon, login to the account and use the main menu to do the desired operations.

+The [Boot](https://dak404.github.io/Truncheon/Documentation/Truncheon/Core/Boot.html) program will provide a limited set of functionalities to the user with guest privileges.

+The [Setup](https://dak404.github.io/Truncheon/Documentation/Truncheon/Core/Setup.html) program will help in setting up the user for the first use and create the required dependencies.

+The [MainMenu](https://dak404.github.io/Truncheon/Documentation/Truncheon/Core/MainMenu.html) program will provide the complete functionalities to the user after logging in.

 ---